microsoft/hlsl-specs/proposals/0048-group-wave-index.md

 These intrinsics are not valid in exported functions of shader libraries (e.g., DXR raytracing libraries).
 Raytracing shaders do not have thread group semantics and therefore have no meaningful wave index or wave count within a group context.
-Attempting to use `GetGroupWaveIndex` or `GetGroupWaveCount` in an exported library function will result in a compilation error.

 #### Node Shader Support

 Both intrinsics are valid in node shaders with the exception of Thread Launch mode Nodes.
 In Thread launch mode, each thread executes independently without thread group semantics—there is no thread group context, and therefore no meaningful wave index or wave count within a group.
-Attempting to use `GetGroupWaveIndex` or `GetGroupWaveCount` in a Thread launch node shader will result in a compilation error.

 #### Feature Flag Requirements